mckinziebrandon/DeepChatModels/README.md

 # Conversation Models in Tensorflow

-Update (04/30/17): The website is being moved to Google AppEngine so I can have more than 1 tiny model up (Heroku is quite resource-constrained).
-I've had one person mention that the google version isn't working for them right now, so in the meantime you can still find the old version at [deepchatmodels.herokuapp.com](http://deepchatmodels.herokuapp.com).

 > Note to visitors: Data preprocessing work is still in the active stages and we haven't (yet) provided scripts for downloading the datasets.
 Updates will be posted here when this is completed.
-See [the wiki](https://github.com/mckinziebrandon/DeepChatModels/wiki/Dynamic-Models) if you'd like a (very) rough idea of recent developments.
-Until then, I've uploaded most of the data [here on my MEGA account]( https://mega.nz/#F!xrRTwSzY!by9K42n_I_oi5T_DKP-xTA).
-It is also organized the same way I have it locally.
+Until then, I've uploaded most of the data [here on my MEGA account](https://mega.nz/#F!xrRTwSzY!by9K42n_I_oi5T_DKP-xTA).
+It is organized the same way I have it locally.

 __Table of Contents__
 * [Brief Overview of Completed Work](#brief-overview-of-completed-work)